 What Happens If The Paint Is Too Thin?

-When thinning your paint, it is best to add small amounts of water or paint thinner at a time so that you don't accidentally make your paint too thin.
+When thinning your paint, it is best to add small amounts of water or thinner at a time so that you don't accidentally make your paint too thin.

 However, if you do make it too thin, you can remedy this problem by adding more paint to your mixture.
-Start by adding ½ cup of paint very slowly into the container you are using for your paint.
+Start by adding ½ cup of paint very slowly into the paint container you are using for your paint.
 Be sure to stir each time you add more paint until the paint thickens enough.

 Mixing Paint FAQs